apiel/isomor/README.md

 As you can see, when the component mount, the app is calling directly `getServerUptime` located on the server.
 During build process, isomor transpile `getServerUptime` to a query function that will call the backend through an http request.

 This tool has been implemented for TypeScript, since types bring lot of value to this concept.
-It might work with FlowType and JavaScript as well.
-Since it is minimalistic and very generic, this tool can work with any kind of library, you can find some examples with React and VueJS in the repository.
+Since it is minimalistic and very generic, this tool can work with any kind of library, you can find some examples with React, Vue and Angular in the repository.

 [>> **Online documentation** <<](https://apiel.github.io/isomor/)